arslan95/btcpayserver/README.md

 ## 🚀 Getting Started

 Firstly, decide if you want to host an instance yourself or use a [third-party host](https://docs.btcpayserver.org/ThirdPartyHosting/).
-If you've chosen to self-host, there are plenty of documented [ways to deploy BTCPay Server](https://docs.btcpayserver.org/Deployment/).
+If you've chosen to self-host, there are plenty of documented [ways to deploy Blockchain Merchant](https://docs.btcpayserver.org/Deployment/).

 After successful deployment, make sure to check our [getting started](https://docs.btcpayserver.org/RegisterAccount/) and [walkthrough](https://docs.btcpayserver.org/Walkthrough/) guides.
 In case you would like to use Lightning Network, see [Lightning guide](https://docs.btcpayserver.org/LightningNetwork/).